lensapp/lens/docs/extensions/guides/renderer-extension.md

   abstract updateStatus(cluster: Cluster): Promise<ClusterFeatureStatus>;
 ```

 The `install()` method is typically called by Lens when a user has indicated that this feature is to be installed (i.e. clicked **Install** for the feature on the cluster settings page).
-The implementation of this method should install kubernetes resources using the `applyResources()` method, or by directly accessing the kubernetes api ([`K8sApi`](tbd)).
+The implementation of this method should install Kubernetes resources using the `applyResources()` method, or by directly accessing the Kubernetes api ([`K8sApi`](tbd)).

 The `upgrade()` method is typically called by Lens when a user has indicated that this feature is to be upgraded (i.e. clicked **Upgrade** for the feature on the cluster settings page).
-The implementation of this method should upgrade the kubernetes resources already installed, if relevant to the feature.
+The implementation of this method should upgrade the Kubernetes resources already installed, if relevant to the feature.

 The `uninstall()` method is typically called by Lens when a user has indicated that this feature is to be uninstalled (i.e. clicked **Uninstall** for the feature on the cluster settings page).
-The implementation of this method should uninstall kubernetes resources using the kubernetes api (`K8sApi`)
+The implementation of this method should uninstall Kubernetes resources using the Kubernetes api (`K8sApi`)

 The `updateStatus()` method is called periodically by Lens to determine details about the feature's current status.
 The implementation of this method should provide the current status information in the `status` field of the `ClusterFeature.Feature` parent class.
 The `status.currentVersion` and `status.latestVersion` fields may be displayed by Lens in describing the feature.
 The `status.installed` field should be set to true if the feature is currently installed, otherwise false.
 Also, Lens relies on the `status.canUpgrade` field to determine if the feature can be upgraded (i.e a new version could be available) so the implementation should set the `status.canUpgrade` field according to specific rules for the feature, if relevant.